 Location: Neiafu, Tonga

-A quick note to parents, loved ones, and all followers of the S/Y Argo trip log: though it may look like we’ve skipped a day of our adventures (Day 34), really we’ve just become international time travelers (crossed the international date line).
-To us, Day 34 did not exist; when we went to bed on a Thursday, instead of waking up on a Friday we woke up on a Saturday!
-Hope this isn’t too confusing!
+A quick note to parents loved ones, and all followers of the S/Y Argo trip log: though it may look like we’ve skipped a day of our adventures (Day 34), really we’ve just become international time travelers (crossed the international date line).
+To us, Day 34 did not exist; when we went to bed on a Thursday, instead of waking up on a Friday, we woke up on a Saturday!
+I hope this isn’t too confusing!